 This much we know, thanks to Flynn Rider’s opening monologue.
 But what’s the deal with the witch?
-Flynn told us that she was important, and Disney Publishing’s upcoming book Mother Knows Best by Serena Valentino reveals the other half of the story that has been untold for centuries.
+Flynn told us that she was important, and Disney Publishing’s newly released book Mother Knows Best by Serena Valentino reveals the other half of the story that has been untold for centuries.
 Read this exclusive excerpt to delve into the tale of how Mother Gothel came to be:

 Tucked snugly away deep within the dead forest lived a family of witches.
 Their gray cobblestone mansion was perched on the tallest hill, which looked down on a vast landscape of lifeless trees with brittle and twisted branches that resembled long, grasping hands.

 Around this forest was an impenetrable thicket of rosebushes with tiny, beautifully preserved rosebuds still clinging to them, even though they had been dead longer than anyone still living could properly recollect.
 This was the boundary between the land of the living and the forest of the dead, and the witches who lived in the woods rarely crossed the boundary to do harm to those living on the other side.
 They asked for only one thing in return: their dead.